Individual Non-Diagnostic Assessments

 I have been working with Primary children and their families in state and private education since 1995.

-With my decades of experience in Primary education supporting KS1- KS2 children both in and out of the classroom, it is proven that if we can find and teach the micro-gaps missing from their learning journey when they are younger, they will have a greater chance at becoming independent learners when they are older.
+With my decades of experience in Primary education supporting KS1- KS2 children both in and out of the classroom, it is proven that if we can support the gaps in a child's learning journey appropriately when they are younger, they will have a greater chance at becoming independent learners when they are older.

 This new assessment has repeatedly shown that a younger child may not have learning difficulties at all, but rather a difficulty to learn because of these micro-gaps.

-I will provide you with the answers you are looking for.
+I will endeavour to provide you with the answers you are looking for.

 Problems are not stop signs,